-Your long-term business goals can be achieved through content marketing, while paid advertising can help you reach buyers faster.
+Your long-term business goals can be achieved through a good content marketing strategy, while paid advertising can help you reach buyers faster.

 What about the challenges?
-Well, two of the major content marketing challenges faced by B2B companies are producing enough content and producing engaging content.
+Well, two of the major content marketing challenges faced by B2B marketers are producing enough blog content and producing engaging content.

 Paid advertising also presents a number of challenges.
 Jon Crowe, account director at NetBooster, said that a core challenge is gaining a better understanding of how each keyword in search activity contributes to the final conversion.

 Samantha Noble, marketing director at Koozai, says that considering the huge number of B2B marketers and B2C companies using Google AdWords, both the cost of attaining top positions (in search and display networks) and the level of competition from other advertisers have increased.

 custom content to ignore paid advertising and switch to content marketing.

 Strike a balance.
 Since each marketing program has its core objectives and challenges, I think that the best approach is to embrace them both.